Hunger in our state is real. 1 in 10 people in Minnesota struggle to put food on the table.

 Senior hunger on the rise

-Seniors are the fastest growing group of food shelf users.
-The number of seniors visiting food shelves grew 23.7% from 2011 to 2015.
+Seniors are the fastest growing group of Minnesota food shelf users.
+The number of seniors visiting food shelves grew 38.6% from 2012 to 2016.

-In 2015, community meal programs in the Twin Cities provided over 2 million meals to children, adults, and seniors in need throughout the region.
-Families and individuals in need can find a free community meal all parts of the metro area.
+In 2016, community meal programs in Minnesota provided over 2 million meals to children, adults, and seniors in need throughout the state.